Table of Contents

 Order tracking is essential to share with customers, allowing them to take control of deliveries, which ultimately improves the delivery experience.

-Many carriers like how UPS offers programs like My Choice and Access Point to make sure deliveries fit into your customers’ schedules.
+Many couriers like how UPS offers programs like My Choice and Access Point to make sure deliveries fit into your customers’ schedules.
 These types of programs can reduce lost and stolen deliveries, which is ideal for high-value orders.
 It also makes it much more convenient for your customers (especially if they know about them!).

 9. Optimise your route planning